isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    }

 Options can also be specified in class or host-reservation scope.
-The current Kea options precedence order is (from most important): host reservation, pool, subnet, shared network, class, global.
+The current Kea options precedence order is (from most important to least): host reservation, pool, subnet, shared network, class, global.

 When a data field is a string and that string contains the comma (``,``;
 U+002C) character, the comma must be escaped with two backslashes (``\\,``;
 U+005C).
-This double escape is required because both the routine splitting CSV data into fields and JSON use the same escape character; a single escape (``\,``) would make the JSON invalid.
+This double escape is required because both the routine splitting of CSV data into fields and JSON use the same escape character; a single escape (``\,``) would make the JSON invalid.
 For example, the string "EST5EDT4,M3.2.0/02:00,M11.1.0/02:00" must be represented as: